mitranim/papyre/readme.md

 **Hello world!**
 ```

 `index.js` must export the rendering function `html` specified in the template.
-A rendering function receives a template with metadata and returns a string.
+A rendering function receives a template with metadata and returns a string or a promise of a string.
 That's it.
 It could be making network calls on a meson uplink to the dark side of the Moon.
 Or it could use React:

 ```js
 import {createElement} from 'react'